 For more information on the available ways to use Dynamo MC, please check our licensing and pricing page.

-No, a Dynamo Appraiser account is not required if you use the TOTAL store to license Dynamo MC.
-However, having an account does help us in troubleshooting issues you may have, and it is free.
-If you export your results to TOTAL and decide that you’d rather not create an account, you can skip seeing this screen in Dynamo MC when you see the log in screen.
+No, a Dynamo Appraiser account is not required to use Dynamo MC.
+However, having an account is free, and it allows you to download the software directly.
+If you decide that you’d rather not create an account, you can skip seeing this screen in Dynamo MC when you see the log in screen.
 Simply uncheck the “Ask me to log in at startup” box and click the “Continue without logging in” link, and you won’t be asked to log in again.

 Using Dynamo MC